jonkavana/Programming-and-Scripting-EOY-Project/README.md

 Project Breakdown:
     Section A) Fishers Data Set
-        1) Find a data set that contains the original clean copy of the data set. - completed 1.1) Data set has been found - completed 1.2) Test to read in csv file - completed 1.3) Analysis - completed
+        1) Find a dataset that contains the original clean copy of the dataset. - completed 1.1) Dataset has been found - completed 1.2) Test to read in csv file - completed 1.3) Analysis - completed
                 1.3.1) reference to Section B Task 6 - completed
-        2) Perform a research of the data set and why it is under analysis - completed 2.1) review of fisher biography - completed 2.2) review of the paper and its conclusions - completed 2.3) praise for the set - completed
+        2) Perform a research of the dataset and why it is under analysis - completed 2.1) review of fisher biography - completed 2.2) review of the paper and its conclusions - completed 2.3) praise for the set - completed